 Did you know

 - TriviaSeventh of fifteen films in the "Philo Vance" series released from 1929 to 1947 that began with The Canary Murder Case (1929).
 The novels by S.S.
-Van Dine were extremely popular and studios bade for the film rights to each one, making the author very wealthy at the time.
+Van Dine were extremely popular and studios bade for the film rights to each one, making the author very wealthy.

-- GoofsWhen Virgina is poisoned, the doctor who examined her states that her pupils were dilated so much that he could barely see the retinas.
+- GoofsWhen Virginia is poisoned, the doctor who examines her states that her pupils were dilated so much that he could barely see the retinas.
 The retina is a membrane in the back of the eye.
-He meant that he could barely see the iris.
-The iris is the colored part of the eye in which the pupil exists.
-A doctor should have known the difference between the iris and the retina.
+He meant that he could barely see the iris, which is the colored part of the eye in which the pupil exists.
+A doctor should have known the difference.

 - Quotes